noahehall/blockchain/ethereum/metamask.md

 # matamask

-- (a browser) wallet & tool for interacting with dapps
+- (a browser) wallet & tool for interacting with ethereum dapps directly in the browser without running a full ethereum node
   - works as an injected web3 provider
     - it injects web3 into the browser so dApps can use it,
     - also makes a node available